TOP 10 FACTS

 * Undermines climate, green, resiliency goals

 1. Don’t pave green park space in a worsening climate crisis!
 This plan goes against officials’ green climate pledges, policies, reports and community surveys.
 Community Board 9 voted against it as “bad public policy” – while welcoming skate construction “with open arms” on already-paved space.
 Facing record-breaking heat, drought, and urban parks catching fire, we deserve the best decision-making – and we owe it to our kids.
-Construction and pouring concrete over root systems endangers decades-old mature shade trees, critical tree canopy the City is supposed to protect and preserve.
-This construction threatens key climate and cooling resources crucial to the wellbeing of current and future generations of Brooklynites.
-Thousands of park-lovers and numerous climate, skateboard, neighborhood and historic organizations oppose the construction on Mount Prospect Park.
+Construction over root systems endangers decades-old shade trees, critical tree canopy the City is supposed to protect and preserve.
+Thousands of park-lovers and numerous climate, skateboard, neighborhood and historical organizations oppose the construction on Mount Prospect Park.

 2. Needless conflict.
 Fix nearby skate spaces, and build on already-paved spaces!
 We shouldn't have to choose between green space or skate space – officials have manufactured community conflict.
-Parks Dep’t stats show Brooklyn has more skate spaces than any other borough – by sheer number and per capita.
-And the Parks Dep't in July 2024 opened a brand new $4.35M skate and BMX facility in Red Hook.
-Also – many nearby already-paved skate spaces languish for lack of features, upkeep, or funding.
+NYC Parks stats show Brooklyn has more than 40% of the City’s skate spaces already.
+Many nearby already-paved skate spaces languish for lack of features, upkeep, or funding.
 Click here for just a few examples.

 3. It’s public money!
-Over $11M — signed off by Mayor Eric Adams, Council Members Crystal Hudson and Shahana Hanif, and Borough President Antonio Reynoso.
+Over $11M — signed off by Mayor Eric Adams and continued by Mayor Zohran Mamdani, ex-Council Member Brad Lander, Council Members Crystal Hudson and Shahana Hanif, and Borough President Antonio Reynoso.
 The PR campaign gives lots of people the impression California megamillionaire Tony Hawk is paying for it; he's not.
-Hawk’s foundation is donating design ideas – and gets six years of prominent signage and branding.
+Hawk’s foundation is donating design ideas – and gets prominent signage and branding.

 4. Another environmental point: congestion, traffic, parking The facility is a regional-scale sports complex that would be jammed into an area already filled with tourist attractions, activities and events.